PeterNgTr/insomnia-plugin-sync-gist-multiprovider/README.md

 # Insomnia Gist Sync

+> This is a fork of [gist-sync](https://github.com/joaostroher/insomnia-plugin-gist-sync) aimed to support storing gists on a self-hosted gitlab instance.

-This is a plugin for [Insomnia](https://insomnia.rest) that allows users sync workspaces with gist of GitHub.
+This is a plugin for [Insomnia](https://insomnia.rest) that allows users sync workspaces with gist of GitHub and a self-hosted gitlab.

 ## Installation